 I just want a ham!
 Why are the labels on hams so complicated?

-Well, labeling on hams, like most food products, is regulated by the U S Department of Agriculture (USDA) to protect the consumer and assure that food safety standards are met.
+Labeling on hams, like most food products, is regulated by the United States Department of Agriculture (USDA) to protect the consumer and assure that food safety standards are met.
+The fact that it's confusing is just lagniappe to them.
 Using USDA standardized definitions, the label tells us what we are buying and how we need to cook it so we don’t end up ingesting food-borne pathogens.
-I hate when that happens.Where does Ham Come From?
+I hate when that happens.

-Whats that Label Mean?
+What's that Label Mean?

 Since the wet curing process results in the addition of water in a bath and/or by injection, the USDA requires that the amount of water added to the ham be noted on the labels.
 There are four categories listed in the USDA definitions based on the presence of added water and the percentage of protein on a fat-free basis.

-- Ham-Water Added: This cured ham is 17-percent protein with no more than 10 percent water added by weight, which means that the water is included in the ham's total weight.
+- Ham-Water Added: This cured ham is 17 percent protein with no more than 10 percent water added by weight, which means that the water is included in the ham's total weight.

 - Ham and Water Product: This cured ham is less than 17-percent protein and can contain any amount of added water and additives.